 Safran Aircraft Engines leads or takes part in various subject-specific networks and clubs bringing together industrial companies and research organizations to work on areas of interest.
 These networks typically comprise a number of ad hoc working groups focusing on more specific topics, which then set up research projects and identify sources of joint funding.

 Our civil aviation projects

-Safran Aircraft Engines is also studying ultra-high-bypass ratio (UHBR) type engines.
-The UHBR is a turbofan (shrouded fan) type configuration, but with a much higher bypass ratio, of 15:1 or higher.
+Ultra High Bypass Ratio (UHBR) type engines are also being studied by Safran Aircraft Engines.
+The UHBR is a conventional shrouded turbofan type configuration, but with a much higher bypass ratio of 15:1 or more.
 The main parts of the fan module use even lighter and stronger composite materials.
-In this type of engine the low-pressure turbine is optimized through the use of advanced 3D aero design and ceramic matrix composites (CMC).
-The UHPE (Ultra High Propulsive Efficiency) demonstrator should be ready for ground tests in 2021 as part of the European research program Clean Sky 2, and will be used to validate these new basic technologies and their integration in a UHBR architecture.
+In this type of configuration, the low-pressure turbine is optimized through the use of advanced 3D aero design and ceramic matrix composites.
+The Ultra High Propulsive Efficiency (UHPE) demonstrator will be ground tested as part of Europe's Clean Sky 2 program and will be used to validate these new basic technologies and their integration in a UHBR architecture.